 Every marketing step you take should keep local SEO in mind.
 Most people hire only local attorneys, so your localized SEO efforts will pay off as a solo attorney when you rank well for search terms like “DUI lawyer near me.”

-First, claim and update your Google My Business (GMB) profile.
+First, claim and update your Google Business Profile (GBP) profile.
 Add photos and a strong description that includes the areas you serve.
 Next, include practice area pages and blog posts on your website that mention the cities, counties, neighborhoods, and the state you serve.

 Leverage Social Media